2013 Malaysian Grand Prix: Race

 The third pit-stop phase began on the 30th lap.
 Hamilton entered the lane to switch to hard-compound tyres, and rejoined the track in fifth place.
 Webber and Rosberg made their stops on the next lap for hard-compound tyres, and emerged in third and fifth.
-Vettel led the 32nd lap; he made his stop and returned in fourth position, behind Hamilton and Webber.
+Vettel led the 32nd lap; he made his stop to prevent him from being undercut by Hamilton since Webber was far ahead to make his stop and remain ahead.
+Vettel returned in fourth position, behind Hamilton and Webber.
 Button led laps 33 and 34.
 Webber unsuccessfully challenged Button for first near the final corner; he then used DRS and out-braked Button to reclaim the lead before turn one of lap 35.
 On the 36th lap, Button had a problematic pit stop; a fault in the McLaren micro-switch pit-stop lighting system erroneously shone a green light for 120 milliseconds, and Button was released from his pit box before a mechanic could install his right-front wheel.
 Mechanics pushed Button's car back to the pit stall for the job to be completed.
 Button lost two minutes in the pit lane, and emerged one lap behind in 14th position.
 At the front of the field, Hamilton was asked to conserve fuel when Mercedes was unable to adapt to the speed of the faster Red Bull cars; Vettel used DRS into turn one, passing Hamilton for second place on lap 39.

 Vettel began to draw clear of Hamilton.
 On lap 41, Hülkenberg locked his tyres in the final corner and Räikkönen overtook him on the inside for eighth place at turns one and two.
 Hamilton began the final sequence of pit stops at the end of the lap, and was followed by Rosberg and the Red Bull duo of Webber and Vettel.
 Webber rejoined the race on an old set of hard-compound tyres, holding off his teammate Vettel through turns one to four to retain the lead.
-Red Bull invoked team orders on Vettel and Webber, with the code "Multi-Map 21", telling both drivers to lower engine performance and for Webber to remain in first and for Vettel to stay in second position (without challenging each other) to conserve their tyres.
+On lap 45, Red Bull invoked team orders on Vettel and Webber, with the code "Multi-Map 21", telling both drivers to lower engine performance and for Webber to remain in first and for Vettel to stay in second position (without challenging each other) to conserve their tyres.
+Commentator Alex Jacques wrote that the order was invoked because Red Bull had experienced heavy tyre wear in Melbourne and fuel management had become a factor after aggressively going after light vehicles for the race's start.
 At the end of the lap, Rosberg used DRS to pass teammate Hamilton at the hairpin; Hamilton retook the position before turn one.

 Sebastian Vettel ignored Red Bull team orders, passing Mark Webber for the lead on lap 46 to win the race.